pongasoft/re-quickstart/docs/convert.md

 * RE SDK 4.1.0+ installed
 * python3
-* At this stage it has only been tested on macOS (Windows support coming soon)
+* Tested on macOS 13 and Windows 11

 Usage
 -----